 Word limit for each post is 1500-2100 words (exclusive of endnotes).

 Authors are required to provide an abstract of 100-150 word along with keywords that represent the essence of the submission.
 The abstract is to be submitted along with the article itself.

 The manuscript should be accompanied by a cover letter, in the mail body itself, specifying the author’s name, designation, institute, contact number, and email for future reference.
 [Authors are requested to not put their name anywhere in the main manuscript].

 All entries should be submitted in .doc/.docx format.

 Co-authorship of a maximum of 2 persons is permitted.

-Copyright of all blog posts shall remain with RGNUL Student Research Review and Mishi Choudhary & Associates.
+Copyright of all blog posts shall remain with RGNUL Student Research Review.

 Disclaimer: We try to ensure that the information we post on Lawctopus is accurate.
 However, despite our best efforts, some of the content may contain errors.
 You can trust us, but please conduct your own checks too.